Horse Riding Instructor Career Info

-As a horse riding instructor, you'll spend your days teaching people of all ages and skill levels how to properly ride horses.
-You may also teach others equine care techniques.
+Horse riding instructors spend their days teaching people of all ages and skill levels how to properly ride horses.
+They may also teach others equine care techniques.
 In this recreational field, some work may be seasonal.
-You might also need to work weekends, and your hours could vary.
+Horse riding instructors might also need to work weekends and their hours could vary.
 Injuries, particularly from falls or kicks, can be a part of this job as well.

 Find schools that offer these popular programs

 - Animal Grooming

 - Equine Studies

 Earn a Degree